by Richie Swift

 STEP 2: GATHER MATERIAL TO BUILD YOUR STARTER BASE

 Building a starter base can be a tedious task.
 Some people want to go big or go home, right off the bat.
 Although this is tempting, we would suggest starting off small first.
 Grab your trusty rock and start banging trees and stone nodes.
 Once you have the 200 wood and 100 stone required to make a tool, start by crafting the stone hatchet.
-This can be done by pressing entering the craft menu and select the stone hatchet.
+This can be done by entering the craft menu and select the stone hatchet.
 Once the hatchet is crafted, use it to knock down more trees.
 With the hatchet, you'll earn more wood per hit.
 Don't forget to hit the red X that shows up while hitting the trees.
-This will give you *bonus* wood per hit.
+This will give you "bonus" wood per hit.
 This is essential to getting the max amount of wood.
 Remember, speed is critical in this stage since there are many players most likely hunting other players to steal their loot.
+The list of items below should be crafted as soon as the required amount is obtained.
+Once you have everything crafted below, save up an addition 5k wood and you're ready to build a small starter base.

 The items you'd need to build a starter base are: